 '''

-EvalSurf ( point P, double u, double v,

-point Cp, int N ) {
+EvalSurf ( point P, double u, double v, point Cp, int N ) {

 / determine in which domain \Omega_k^n the parameter lies /

-n = floor(min(-log2(u), -log2(v)))+1;
+n = floor(min(-log2(u),-log2(v)));

 pow2 = pow(2,n-1);

 u = pow2; v = pow2;

-if (v < 0.5) {
+if ( v < 0.5 ) {

 k=0; u=2u-1; v=2v;

+}

 else if ( u < 0.5 ) {

 k=2; u=2u; v=2v-1;

+}

 else {

 k=1; u=2u-1; v=2v-1;

+}

 / Now evaluate the surface /

 P = (0,0,0);

 for ( i=0 ; i<2N+8 ; i++ ) {

+'''

+'''

 P += pow(eigen[N].L[i],n-1)

 EvalSpline(eigen[N].x[i][k],u,v)Cp[i];

 }

 '''

-The function EvalSpline computes the bi-cubic B-spline polynomial whose coefficients are given by its first argument at the parameter value (u,v).
+The function EvalSpline computes the bi-cubic polynomial whose coefficients are given by its first argument at the parameter value (u,v).
 When either one of the parameter values u or v is zero, we set it to a sufficiently small value near the precision of the machine, to avoid an overflow that would be caused by the log2 function.
 Because EvalSpline evaluates a bi-cubic polynomial, the cost of EvalSurf is comparable to that of a bi-cubic surface spline.
 The extra cost due to the logarithm and the elevation to an integer power is minimal, because these operations are efficiently implemented on most current hardware.
 Since the projection step is only called when the mesh is updated, the cost of our evaluation depends predominantly on EvalSurf.

 The computation of the p-th derivative is entirely analogous.
-Instead of using the routine EvalSpline we employ a routine that returns the p-th derivative of the bi-cubic B-spline.
+Instead of using the routine EvalSpline we employ a routine that returns the p-th derivative of the bi-cubic polynomial.
 In addition, the final result is scaled by a factor pow(2,np).
 The evaluation of derivatives is essential in applications that require precise surface normals and curvature.
 For example, Newton iteration schemes used in ray surface computations require higher derivatives of the surface at arbitrary parameter values.

 We now describe how we compute the eigenstructure of the subdivision matrix.
-This step only has to be performed once for a given set of valences.
+This step only has to performed once for a given set of valences.
 The efficiency of this step is not crucial.
 Accuracy is what matters here.
 As shown in the appendix, the eigenstructure of the two matrices S and S{12} can be computed analytically.
 The corresponding eigenstructure of the extended subdivision matrix A requires the solution of the 2N+1 linear systems of Equation 11.
 We did not solve these analytically because these systems are only of size 7×7 .
 Consequently, these systems can be solved up to machine accuracy using standard linear solvers.
 We used the dgesv routine from LINPACK to perform the task.
 The inverse of the eigenvectors is computed by carrying out the matrix products appearing in Equation 12.
-Using the eigenvectors, we also precompute the coefficients of the bi-cubic splines x(u,v,k) as explained in Appendix B. For each valence N we stored the results in the data structure eigen[NMAX] and saved them in a file to be read in at the start of any application which uses the routines ProjectPoints and EvalSurf described above.
-This data is provided in the file ccdata50.dat on the CDROM for valences upto NMAX=50.
-The C program cctest.c demonstrates how to read in that data.
+Using the eigenvectors, we also precompute the coefficients of the bi-cubic splines $\mathbf{x}(u, v, k)$ as explained in Appendix B. For each valence N we stored the results in the data structure eigen[NMAX] and saved them in a file to be read in at the start of any application which uses the routines ProjectPoints and EvalSurf described above.